 The moving memorial at the east end of the north aisle of the church commemorates four RAF crewmen of Handley Page Hampden P1305 who were killed on 19th August 1940 when their aircraft crashed at Melchbourne.
 The damaged propeller came from the wreckage.

-The aircraft was part of 14th Officer Training Unit based at RAF Cottesmore [Rutland].
+The aircraft was part of 14th Operational Training Unit based at RAF Cottesmore [Rutland].
 Many aircraft crashed in the county during the war as pilots were trained to fly them.
 The Hampden was a two-engined medium bomber with a crew of four - pilot, navigator/bomb-aimer, radio operator and rear gunner.
 Its slender fuselage led to it being nicknamed the Flying Suitcase.
 It was obsolete at the start of the war but continued to be used on active service until late 1942 as well as in a training role.

 Melchbourne - A History by Michael Jefferson and Robin Mackonochie and published in 2010 relates that the plane crashed near the Dower House when the pilot lost control whilst practising use of oxygen and changing seats.
 The four crewmen were buried together in the cemetery at Cardington